 Berlin’s Kreuzberg was once the poorest neighborhood in the city, but today the popular eastern district is the hub of Berlin’s unique style and culture.

-With its impressive and ever-changing array of street art and its eclectic mix of international cuisine, coffeeshops, night clubs and trendy bars, Kreuzberg attracts the hippest of the hip.
-The borough leads somewhat of a double life, with years of gentrification, having now seemingly split it into half shabby chic hipster paradise, half stylish and upper class.
-It’s absolutely worth to spend at least one day in Kreuzberg to get to know the essence of Berlin.
+With its impressive array of street art and its eclectic mix of international cuisine, coffeeshops, night clubs and trendy bars, Kreuzberg attracts the hippest of the hip.
+The former West Berling borough leads somewhat of a double life, with years of gentrification, having now apparently split it into half shabby chic hipster paradise, half stylish and upper class.
+Below, the ultimate guide to Kreuzberg and its main hotspots to get to know the essence of Berlin.

 A fashion area

 Oranienstraße is Kreuzberg’s fashionista street housing the weird and wonderful.
 The sidewalk of Oranienstraße hosts Voo, a concept store situated in a former locksmith shop.
 They sell clothes for women and men from Scandinavian and French brands, among them Carven, Soulland, Acne and Kenzo.

 An historic place